Email Authentication - FAQ

 OIT will continue to monitor email authentication reports and reach out to newly identified senders as needed.
 Ultimately, it is the sender's responsibility to comply with CU Boulder's eCommunications policy and ensure that the messaging or workflow platform they're using adheres to authentication standards.

-How will I know if the emails I'm sending are getting quarantined?
+How will I know if emails I send are getting quarantined?

-During the transition period, OIT will continue to monitor email logs and alert colorado.edu senders if their messages are being quarantined.
+OIT will continue to proactively monitor email logs and assist legitimate colorado.edu senders whose messages are being quarantined.

-CU senders replying to external listservs may fail DMARC if the listserv is improperly configured.
-External listservs are out of CU's control.
-Users should reach out to the list owner to address the configuration errors.
+CU senders replying to external listservs may fail DMARC if the listserv isn't properly configured.
+External listservs are out of CU's control; therefore, users should reach out to the list owner to address the configuration errors.

 Campus email recipients

-If you notice that legitimate CU Boulder messages are being quarantined, we encourage you to reach out to the sender and share our Email Authentication - Help page for next steps.
-OIT will continue to proactively monitor email logs and assist legitimate colorado.edu senders whose messages are being quarantined.
+If you notice that messages from a specific CU Boulder sender are being quarantined, we encourage you to reach out to them and share our Email Authentication - Help page for next steps.
+OIT will continue to proactively monitor email logs and assist colorado.edu senders whose messages are being quarantined.

-CU Boulder's DMARC policy tells receiving mail servers how to handle messages that claim to be from CU Boulder but that fail authentication checks.
+CU Boulder's DMARC policy tells receiving email servers how to handle messages that claim to be from CU Boulder but aren't properly authenticated.